kudobuilder/kuttl.dev/content/docs/testing/reference.md

 The `Collectors` object is used by the `TestAssert` object as a way to collect certain information about the outcome of an `assert` or `errors` step should it fail.
 A collector is only invoked in cases where a failure occurs and not if the step succeeds.
 Collection can occur from Pod logs, Namespace events, or the output of a custom command.

+Although failure of an `assert` or `errors` step will produce, if it contains a manifest, a diff displaying the fields which differ from these steps, this may be incomplete information to determine the cause of a failure.
+Some additional information may be required to fully explain why a step failed which provides fuller context.
+When the diff is not adequate enough information to explain a failure, a `collectors` object can be used to gather further troubleshooting information in the form of logs, events, or a command.

 Supported settings:

 Field   | Type | Description                                           | Default